What is Eyelid Surgery (Eye Lift)?

 Step 4 – See the optimal results and added benefits

-The results of eyelid surgery will appear gradually as swelling and bruising subside to reveal a smooth, better-defined eyelid and surrounding region, resulting in an overall alert and rejuvenated appearance.
+The results of eyelid surgery will appear gradually as swelling and bruising subside to reveal a smooth, better-defined eyelid and the surrounding region, resulting in an overall alert and rejuvenated appearance.

 Scarless (Transconjunctival) Blepharoplasty